-We've invested over £81m in the last 5 years, with a further £90m planned over the next 5 years.
-Among our specialist study facilities we've:
+We've invested over £81m in the last five years, with a further £90m planned over the next five.
+Among our specialist study facilities we have:

-- 4 University Libraries (including an extensive Digital Library in addition to our on-site print collections);
+- four University libraries (including an extensive digital library in addition to our on-site print collections)

-- 2 art galleries; Ruskin Gallery in Cambridge, with its groundbreaking digital exhibition space, and Rivermead Gallery in Chelmsford;
+- two art galleries; Ruskin Gallery in Cambridge, with its groundbreaking digital exhibition space, and Rivermead Gallery in Chelmsford

 We look to provide our graduates with future/employability skills

 Our Employer Mentoring Scheme is highly-regarded, and has Home Office recognition.
 The scheme has been designed to support 2nd year undergraduates in thinking about, and planning for, the transition from study to work.
 Each student is carefully matched with a mentor from their chosen career field, who volunteers time to provide skills-building, support and encouragement.